Wolverines can be found in just about every profession. Here are some of the Michigan alumni with names you'll recognize.

 ALEXA CANADY, '71, MD'75, is the chief of neurosurgery at Children's Hospital of Michigan.

-BENJAMIN S. CARSON, MD'77, is the director of the division of pediatric neurosurgery at Johns Hopkins University.
+BENJAMIN S. CARSON, MD'77, was the director of the division of pediatric neurosurgery at Johns Hopkins University.

 GWENDOLYN CHIVERS, '72, is the chief pharmacist at the University of Michigan Health Service.